Data breach reporting

-From 22 February 2018, all businesses with a turnover greater than $3 million which have a significant data breach are required to inform all concerned parties, and to inform the Office of the Australian Information Commissioner.
+All businesses with a turnover greater than $3 million that have a significant data breach are required to inform all concerned parties and the Office of the Australian Information Commissioner.
 If there is unauthorised access, disclosure or loss of personal information that could be seriously compromising to the person or people it relates to, you must report it.

 Cyber security is all about protecting your information and your business from being compromised while online.
 If you use the internet on any device, you’re at risk of a cyber-attack.
 This could be from loss or corruption by bad practice, or from hackers who steal, trick or ransom businesses out of their money.

 The problem is that over a third of small businesses don’t take proactive measures to protect against cyber-attacks, and most are happy that their anti-virus software will do the trick.

 To assist small business owners and decision makers, we have prepared a Small Business Cyber Security Best Practice Guide to:

 - expose the issue of cyber security, as it affects small businesses;

 - demonstrate the importance of a cyber security policy for all small businesses using the internet;